-Wiring System - Use with Optional RS-232 Serial Output Interface
+Wiring System - Use with RS-232 Serial Output Interface

-When the SBE 9plus is ordered with an optional RS-232 serial output interface installed in placed of the standard G.O.
-1015 interface, it can transmit 9plus data through the JT4 connector on the 9plus top end cap at 19,200 baud, 8 data bits, and no parity.
-This option is typically desired when an AUV / ROV is providing power to the 9plus and is logging 9plus data.
+When the SBE 9plus is ordered with an RS-232 serial output interface, it can transmit 9plus data through the JT4 connector on the 9plus top end cap at 19,200 baud, 8 data bits, and no parity.
+This interface is typically desired when an AUV / ROV is providing power to the 9plus and is logging 9plus data.
 A computer running Seasave will be able to display and archive the data directly from the 9plus; no SBE 11plus Deck Unit is required.